circleci/circleci-docs/jekyll/_cci2/orb-concepts.md

 ### Usage Examples

-Usages examples are not used by the user in their configs.
-Usage examples are a type of metadata in orbs that allows multiple full usage examples to be listed on the Orb Registry.
+Usage examples are not used by the user in their configs, but are a type of metadata in orbs.
+Usage examples may be included by the orb developer to share how a user would utilize the orb in their config via examples on the [Orb Registry](https://circleci.com/orbs/registry/).

 If you are an orb developer, you should highly consider adding usage examples to help new users adapt their config to use your orb creation.